vpernin/elasticsearch-river-rabbitmq/README.md

 	    }
 	}'

-If the percolate enabled parameter is true and the bulk actions do not contain a percolate value, it will be added and set with the query parameter.
+If the percolate_mode parameter is set to ON_THE_FLY and the bulk actions do not contain a percolate value, percolate on percolateQuery will be added to each bulk request.
+If the percolate_mode parameter is set to INDEX_THEN_PERCOLATE, each bulk request will be percolated against the index percolate_index.
-The percolate match will be added to the index with index and type parameters.
+In both cases, the percolate matches will be added to the index with percolate_match_type and percolate_match_type parameters.

 Addresses(host-port pairs) also available. it is useful to taking advantage rabbitmq HA(active/active) without any rabbitmq load balancer.
 (http://www.rabbitmq.com/ha.html)